 What causes man boobs?

-Although the cause of Powell’s man boobs, or its medical name ‘gynaecomastia’, is unclear, in his world of body-building and fitness training, steroid use is commonplace.
-Steroids can damage the body’s ability to produce testosterone that creates an imbalance in hormones that can lead to gynaecomastia.
+Although the cause of Powell’s man boobs, or its medical name ‘gynecomastia’, is unclear, in his world of body-building and fitness training, steroid use is commonplace.
+Steroids can damage the body’s ability to produce testosterone that creates an imbalance in hormones that can lead to gynecomastia.

 However, all men have a certain amount of glandular tissue in the chest that can over-develop for several reasons including age, as a side-effect from drugs, an endocrine disorder and even genetics.
 Additionally fat on the chest can be resistant to diet and exercise, and can become stretched.
 Usually, the cause is a combination of factors, so the treatment options will take this into consideration.

 Has Powell’s male chest surgery footage encouraged you to take the plunge and consider surgery to regain your confidence?
 If so, the best first step is to book a consultation with a highly experienced gynecomastia surgeon.

 At your consultation you can talk through your goals, discuss your options and ask any questions you may have about the procedure.